getml/getml.com/src/docs/home/getting_started/getting_started.md

 ## Starting a new project

-After you’ve successfully installed getML ([enterprise][installation] or [community] (https://github.com/getml/getml-community#installation)), you can begin by executing the following in a jupyter-notebook:
+After you’ve successfully installed getML ([enterprise][installation] or [community](https://github.com/getml/getml-community#installation)), you can begin by executing the following in a jupyter-notebook:

 ```python
 import getml